Oturu scores 30 as Minnesota beats No. 19 Michigan 75-67

 Michigan: Two of the top three offenses in the Big Ten will square off on Friday when the Wolverines travel to Iowa.
 It’ll be a rematch of the conference opener, which Michigan won 103-91.

-Minnesota: The Gophers host Penn State on Wednesday.
+Minnesota: The Gophers will look for their sixth straight home win when they host Penn State on Wednesday.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25